List of Regions and Networks

 NEATA Members are the AITA/IATA Members and Associates from:

-Denmark, Estonia, Faroe Islands (SGT), Finland, Iceland, Latvia, Lithuania, Norway, Sweden.
+Denmark, Estonia, Faroes (SGT), Finland, Iceland, Latvia, Lithuania, Norway, Sweden.

 Since its inception the main aims of NEATA have been: